DeepaliPaspule/little-explorers/replit.md

-# Learn & Listen - Educational App for Blind Children
+# Learn & Listen - Accessible Educational App

 ## Overview

-Learn & Listen is an accessible educational application designed specifically for blind and visually impaired children.
-The app provides sound-based learning experiences through interactive categories including fruits, vegetables, animals, and alphabet letters.
-Built with React and Express, it features text-to-speech capabilities, keyboard navigation, and ARIA-compliant accessibility standards to create an inclusive learning environment.
+Learn & Listen is an accessible educational application designed for all learners, with special focus on accessibility for visually impaired users.
+The app provides non-audio learning experiences through interactive categories including fruits, vegetables, animals, and alphabet letters.
+Built with React and Express, it features mobile vibration feedback, high-contrast visuals, enhanced screen reader support, and comprehensive keyboard navigation to create an inclusive learning environment.

 ## User Preferences